-Mr. Wilson, 53, has 30 years of experience in operating, evaluating and exploiting oil and gas properties.
+Mr. Wilson, 55, has over 30 years of experience in operating, evaluating and exploiting oil and gas properties.
 He has experience in production, drilling and reservoir engineering.
-For the last 22 years he has served as the Vice President and Manager of Operations for Breck Operating Corporation ("Breck").
-He has overseen the building, operating and divestiture of two companies during this time.
+From 1983 to 2012, Mr. Wilson was employed at Breck Operating Corporation ("Breck"), including 22 years as the Vice President and Manager of Operations.
+He had the responsibility for overseeing the building, operating and divestiture of two companies during this time.
 At Breck's peak Mr. Wilson was responsible for over 750 wells in seven states and had an operating staff of 27 including engineers, foremen, pumpers and clerks.
 Mr. Wilson personally performed or oversaw all of the economic evaluations for both acquisition and banking purposes.
+Mr. Wilson has served as Vice President of Operations of the Company since January 2013.